red-collar-official/flutter_kore/packages/umvvm/docs/wrapper.md

 If wrapper holds object instance extend <b>BaseHolderWrapper</b>, otherwise use <b>BaseWrapper</b>.

 You also need to specify input type for wrappers.
 It is passed as generic argument.

-Then input is available in all initialization methods.
+Input is always available via <b>input</b> field.

 Wrappers also can be singleton or default instances.